Built-ins

 #sleep

-can be used to create delays in Evy programs.
+sleep can be used to create delays in Evy programs.
 For example, you could

 use sleep to create a countdown timer.

-In the browser runtime sleep
+In the browser platform sleep pauses a

 minimum of 1 millisecond.